openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 Once your deployment json has been created in the `config` folder, you can deploy to an Azure Edge device by:

-1. Navigate to the `config` folder and right click on `deployment.*.json`
+1. Navigating to the `config` folder
+1. Right clicking on `deployment.*.json`
-1. Select `Create Deployment for Single Device` or `Create Deployment at Scale`.
+1. Selecting `Create Deployment for Single Device` or `Create Deployment at Scale`.

 To set up an actual device to receive a deployment, you can follow [these](./SetUpDevice.md) instructions.